Major Texas Defender Enters NCAA Transfer Portal

 Up until this point, most of that turnover had been left to reserve players who rarely saw the field, with starters and key players such as Keondre Coburn, D'Sahwn Jamison, DeMarvion Overshown, and Bijan Robinson all announcing their intentions to return to the 40 Acres.

-On Friday, that changed, however, with Longhorns starting safety BJ Foster entering the NCAA transfer portal, and leaving the team with a glaring hole in its secondary.
+On Friday, that changed, however, with Longhorns defensive backs BJ Foster, and Chris Adimora entering the NCAA transfer portal and leaving the team with a glaring hole in its secondary.

 A fourth-year player, Foster played in 31 games for the Longhorns, starting 16 of those games, including all 12 games during the 2021 season.